 What was actually implemented?

 On Jan.
 4, the House of Representatives adopted the official rules of the 117th Congress in House Resolution 8.
-Within this rules package, the Select Committee was reauthorized and several of its recommendations from the 116th congress were officially implemented, those rules are as follows:
+Within this rules package, the Select Committee was reauthorized and several of its recommendations from the 116th Congress were officially implemented.

 - Making permanent the Office of Diversity and Inclusion